maiple/opengml/BUILD.md

 - [Open Asset Importer Library](http://assimp.org/) for 3D model import.
 - [Flexible Collision Library](https://github.com/flexible-collision-library/fcl) for 3D collision.

+### Networking capability

+These are also optional
+- [libcurl](https://curl.haxx.se/libcurl/) for the HTTP async event.

 ### DLL support on Linux

 - [Python3](https://www.python.org/) with the [Zugbruecke](https://pypi.org/project/zugbruecke/) module (for running Windows DLLs on UNIX systems).
 See the special instructions below.